 “The teachers who get “burned out” are not the ones who are constantly learning, which can be exhilarating, but those who feel they must stay in control and ahead of the students at all times.” -Frank Martin

-To be on our toes requires self-regulatory skills.
+Being on our toes requires self-regulatory skills.
 Frank Martin reminds us to stay still and never quit.

 We may have ‘had enough’ but it’s not a guarantee that we surrender.
 Yes, teaching has become very complicated at times, that is why I tried my best to bring to you inspirational words as forms of enlightenment.